 Many of you will be graduating at the end of the semester or withing a year.
 Engaging in professional development opportunities for your field or career of interest will be beneficial for your success.
 Throughout the course of the semester you will be asked to complete four (4) professional development tasks from nine (9) different options.
-After completing a task, you should comment on the CHEM 328 Professional Development Padlet (https://padlet.com/melissamullendavis/nk34ntcycs9xf750, PW: enzymes).
+Two should be completed in the first half of the semester and two by the end of the semester.
+After completing a task, you should comment on the CHEM 328 Professional Development Padlet (https://padlet.com/melissamullendavis/4wcuhk0fqdnzf9k0PW pw: enzymes).
 The link will also be posted on our D2L page.